Help Center

 Program Reward Options Explained

 Choosing the right reward for your Advocate program is a balancing act between what your customers want and what your business can afford to offer.
 In this article, we review the major reward types and when they’re recommended to use.
+To learn more about creating rewards/reward units, see Create a Reward or Create a Reward Unit.

 This reward type is very easy to communicate to both new and existing customers, so it makes sense that it’s the most popular choice.
 It gives the recipient a reason to make a first or repeat purchase, and provides an obvious benefit when shopping.
 Many brands use these rewards to create a simple slogan such as “Give $10, Get $10” to make the benefit clear for both parties.